H4k1l/RustCrack/docs/INSTALL.md

 Part 2: Install CUDA.

-You need to install the Nvidia drivers from [this](https://developer.nvidia.com/cuda-downloads) web page and reboot the system.
+Now you need to install the Nvidia drivers from [this](https://developer.nvidia.com/cuda-downloads) web page and reboot the system.

 Part 3: export the CUDA path.